 At winter, nothing warms the heart like a delicious home-made soup.
 Soup, in our family is special.
 Our marriage began with tender whispers over an extremely salty bawl of chicken soup.
 Yes, I admit, my cooking skills might have slightly improved ever since.
 Yet, one thing remains a constant.
 Home is, where the soup is.

-Today, we have mushroom soup on the menu.
-October – March is my favourite time to use all sorts of mushroom varieties for soups, risotto even Asian meals.
+Today, we have a mushroom soup on the menu.
+October – March is my favourite time to use all sorts of mushroom varieties for soups, risotto, even Asian meals.
 Somehow, I can’t help but think that mushrooms remain slightly underrated.
 Always a garnish but rarely the main event.
 This is certainly not true with today’s family meal.
-I love the intense earthly flavour of this delicious mushroom soup.
+I love its intense earthly flavour.
 A soup of mushrooms, celery and onion might sound deceptively simple, but when something is the best, there is no real need for more.
 And this is exactly what this recipe is.
 Simply the best!
 Served with a tender toasted slices of bread, topped with left over mushrooms, who might ever need for more?

 - 600 g mixed mushrooms

 - a few sprigs of fresh flat-leaf parsley

 - 1.5 litres vegetable stock

 - extra virgin olive oil

 1. Brush the mushrooms clean, then finely slice.

 2. Peel and finely slice the onion, celery and garlic, then pick the parsley, finely chopping the stalks.
 Pick the thyme leaves.

 3. Heat a splash of olive oil in a large saucepan over a medium heat, add the onion, celery, garlic, parsley stalks, thyme leaves and mushrooms, pop the lid on and cook gently until softened.